seankimdesign/5x5x5/README.md

 # 5x5x5
-#### Portfolio Management CMS using Node.js, Express and Dust.js
+#### Portfolio Management CMS using Node.js, Express, MongoDB and and Dust.js

-This is an academic project to engage the flexibility of Node.js platform.
-Frameworks such as Angular and React were intentionally avoided to fully leverage the Node.js and Express API, SPA (single-page-application) behavior was implemented by manually building DOM with Dust.js templating engine doing the heavy lifting.
+This is an academic project to examine the Node.js platform.

+Frameworks such as Angular and React were intentionally avoided to fully explore the Node.js / Express environment while leveraging the expressiveness of Dust.js templating engine.
+SPA (single-page-application) behavior was entirely written by hand, with each 'page' request culminating in partial view renders and DOM rebuilding.

-The front-end solution has been created using pure javascript without any reliance on jQuery - another academic effort.
+The front-end solution was also written in pure javascript without any reliance on jQuery or other library: another academic effort.